 The Mount Jewett to Kinzua Bridge Trail Club (MJ2KB) manages this section of the Knox & Kane Rail Trail.

-A 7.5-mile section of the Knox & Kane Rail Trail heads northeast from Highland Kane Road in Lamont to Route 6 on the outskirts of Kane.
-Open to pedestrians, hikers and cyclists only, this crushed-stone path runs parallel to Route 6 as it travels through the borough of Kane—passing by restaurants, lodging, wineries, a brewery, a distillery, artistry and places of historical significance.
+A 12.3-mile section of the Knox & Kane Rail Trail heads southwest from Route 6 through the borough of Kane to Highway 66 in Highland Township.
+Open to pedestrians, hikers, and cyclists only, this crushed-stone path runs parallel to Route 6 as it travels through Kane—passing by restaurants, lodging, wineries, a brewery, a distillery, artistry and places of historical significance.
 The route also includes a pedestrian bridge over an active railroad line.

-Parking is available at a number of locations along the trail.
-View the TrailLink map for all options and detailed directions.
-Parking locations include the following:
+Parking is available at a number of locations along the trail, including:

-For the Mount Jewett to Kinzua Bridge State Park segment, parking is available at the Kinzua Bridge State Park (296 Viaduct Road) and at the Center Street trailhead in Mount Jewett.
+For the Kinzua Bridge State Park to Mount Jewett segment, parking is available at the Kinzua Bridge State Park (296 Viaduct Road) and at the Center Street trailhead in Mount Jewett.

-For the Lamont to Kane segment, parking is available in Kane by the intersection of Route 6 and Welsh Street, near the old train depot.
-Additional parking is available along the Highland Road behind the Kane Area High School.
+For the Kane to Lamont segment, parking is available in Kane by the intersection of Route 6 and Welsh Street, near the old train depot.

-For the Clarion to Forest County segment, parking is available in the community of Marianne at SR 322 just east of the SR 322/SR 66 intersection.
+For the Marienville to Marianne segment, parking is available at the Marianne trailhead on SR 322, just east of the SR 322/SR 66 intersection.
 It is next to Willow Lane and holds approximately 12 vehicles.
-At mile 7.2, the historic Lucinda train station accessed by traveling north on SR 66 (Route 66) to T-580 (Maple Dr).
+In Lucinda, there is a parking lot at mile 7.2, about 300 feet north of the historic Lucinda Railway Station (1040 Lander Dr, Lucinda).
+There is additional parking in Snydersburg, Leeper, and Marienville.

 TrailLink is a free service provided by Rails-to-Trails conservancy